maestroh/maestroh.github.io/_posts/2017-06-20-building-team-morale.md

 6. If they do it their way and fail, they'll learn

 ### Don't Micromanage
+1. Micromanaging sends a signal that you don't trust your team
+2. Turns the leader into a bottleneck
+3. People won't be able to think for themselves
+4. Software developers are creative.
+Micromanaging kills that creativity.
+5.

 ### Set Clear Goals
+1. You may have the total vision in your head
+2. Setting clear goals and expectations gives people assurance that they are moving the same direction
+3. Clear goals, rather than micromanaged instructions, allows people to think for themselves and move towards the goal their  own way
+4. Setting goals allows leaders to reduce their own workload
+5.

 ### Create A Process That Fits
+1. Freedom is a great way to make sure creativity flourishes
+2. Too much freedom leads to no accountability
+3. The right process can constrain a team just enough to push them in the right direction
+4. Think of process as guard rails.
+You want to keep the path wide open, but don't want anyone to fall off the cliff
+5.

 ### Block the BS (Give Uninterrupted Time)
+1. Allow devs to focus
+2. Block any irrelivant items
+3. Only interrupt devs if the reason is a higher priority than what they're working on and is urgent!

 ### Give Growth Opportunities